fubar2/toolfactory-galaxy-docker/README.md

 # toolfactory-galaxy-docker
-Docker Galaxy container with the ToolFactory and demonstration tools.
+## Docker Galaxy container with the ToolFactory and demonstration tools.

-### A Galaxy IDE for tool wrappers
+### A Galaxy IDE for tool wrappers!

 ## Overview